-10.1 Pilot Risks and Mitigation Actions
+10.1 Pilot preparation risks, issues and mitigation actions

-Table 35 below presents the identified risks and mitigation actions.
+Table 31 below presents the risks and mitigation actions that were identified prior to the case studies preparation phase and were documented in the previous version of this deliverable.
 Overall, there are three categories of risks: risks on IoT security, risks on technology, which mostly refer to hardware and connectivity issues - software issues are included in the category IoT security, and risks related to end-users.

-Risk Description Mitigation measures Risks on IoT Security Software vulnerabilities Vulnerabilities such as bugs that affect the functionality of devices/ IoT platform in a way that was not intended.
+ID Risk Description Mitigation measures Risks on IoT Security 1 Software vulnerabilities Vulnerabilities such as bugs that affect the functionality of devices/ IoT platform in a way that was not intended.
 Regular and necessary updates for protection against vulnerability conducted by the third parties involved, e.g. data processors and IT personnel.
 Request immediate notification and action in case of software bugs threats This kind of risk cannot be avoided completely.
-Insufficient privacy protection Lack of sufficient data protection, e.g. encryption when transferring or storing sensitive data/data collected from IoT devices.
+2 Insufficient privacy protection Lack of sufficient data protection, e.g. encryption when transferring or storing sensitive data/data collected from IoT devices.
 Encrypt commands and surveil command integrity.
-Encrypt sensitive user data collected by loT devices.
+Encrypt sensitive user data collected by IoT devices.
 Ensure encryption is complete and correct configured.
-Implement data protection policies and ensure GDPR compliance by means of letters of consent from end-users and data processing agreements.
+Implement data protection policies and ensure GDPR compliance by means of letters of consent from end- users and data processing agreements.
 See also the risk of "End-users withdrawal".
-Insecure data transfer and storage This is the risk of a breach or compromised data for example due to the lack of encryption and access controls before data is entered into the IoT ecosystem.
+3 Insecure data transfer and storage This is the risk of a breach or compromised data for example due to the lack of encryption and access controls before data is entered into the IoT ecosystem.
 This is a potential risk to take into account.
 Implement proper and secure authentication with individual device identification.
-Encrypt data transfers within the network - see "Insufficient privacy protection" These measures should be discussed and implemented together with the technical partners from D^2EPC.
-Server maintenance Risk that hardware components break, system overload, cyber attacks Have a dedicated person that conducts routine preventive maintenance and data backups Conduct regular server checks such as the need for installing updates/upgrades regularly
+Encrypt data transfers within the network - see "Insufficient privacy protection"

-Table 35: Risks and mitigation actions
+Table 31: Risks and mitigation actions